-During the Covid Pandemic, part of the funding will also be used to support the five health facilities in the sub-county of Mukongoro, with soap, hand-washing equipment and official PPE.
-Similarly, we will provide the daily Mukongoro food market with hand-washing equipment along with the local police station.
+During the COVID Pandemic, part of the funding will also be used to support the 16 health facilities in the district of Kumi, with soap, hand-washing equipment and official PPE.

 Everyone is very happy with the tanks.
 All of the washing equipment will help between 800 and 1,200 children in each school.
 This will help them to be much healthier in the future.Ben Omoding – Teams4U Representative